Abbie Gallagher - Staff Nurse Charlotte Dean

 James has a rich history with Theatre, and has been involved in countless productions, including the original workshop production of 3 Weeks in Spring, in which he served as Assistant Musical Director.
 In the years since, he has worked consistently as an actor, musician, composer and teacher throughout Sydney and the Blue Mountains.

 He has long held a passion for stories, especially Australian ones.
 A multifaceted performer, James has received training from NIDA and is a multi-award-winning improv comic.
 He is overjoyed to be returning to the stage once again in 3 Weeks in Spring with such a wonderful group of performers and creatives.

-Mikaela Dane - Ensemble
+Mikaela Dane - Staff Nurse Clara Deacon

 Mikaela’s love of theatre and the arts started with her involvement with Community Productions in the Blue Mountains from an early age.
 She is thrilled to be one of a handful of cast members also involved in the original 2011 workshop production of 3 Weeks in Spring staged at The Joan Sutherland Performing Arts Centre in Penrith.
 Mikaela has since refined her skills with roles including Little Eponine (Les Miserables: Riverside Lyric Ensemble, 2012), Millie Dilmount (Thoroughly Modern Millie: RJAS, 2015), Anybodys (West Side Story, BMMS 2016),Grace Farrell (Annie: RJAS, 2017).

 Lachlan is a Sydney-based musical theatre performer, pianist and magician.